nuwanwre/simple-ws-relay/README.md

 ### Caching capabilities

 On occasions where a client has lost the connection, webserver will cache the response.
 Once the client connects with the same clientId, the response will be delivered again.

-For now, the cache is held for a indefinite amount of time.
-Later implementations will include limited-time caching to reduce load on the Websocket server.
+Please note that this cache is set by the Redis Server.
+You have the option of modifying the time limit in the source.

 ### To Run

-Simply, `npm install && node index.js`
+Simply, `yarn start`